Linda-Ikechukwu/Personal-Site/src/blog/posts/build-grid-layout-with-css-floats/build-grid-layout-with-css-floats.md

 Now, with the code above, we are targeting all col- classes except the last ones in a row and giving them a right margin.
 Cool huh?

 Before we continue, we need to clear the float on the rows.
 When a parent element contains only floated elements like our row does, its height is collapsed to nothing instead of 100% of its children’s height.
-To prevent this strange behaviour, we use this <a href="https://css-tricks.com/all-about-floats/#techniques-for-clearing-floats">clearfix solution</a> from CSS Tricks:
+To prevent this strange behaviour, we use this <a target='blank' class="inline-link" href="https://css-tricks.com/all-about-floats/#techniques-for-clearing-floats">clearfix solution</a> from CSS Tricks:

 ```css
 .row:after {